steep2007/steep2007/README.md

 ## ❣️ Hi, my name is <strong>Stephani!</strong>

 > Hello, my name is Stephani, I am a student Computer Technician at Federal Institute of Mato Grosso do Sul, currently I'm focused on developing my programming skills.
-At present, I'm currently studying Python and web development.
+At present, I'm studying Python and web development.

 💬 Contact me